Rosexalba/css-lessons/css-selectors/notes.md

        }
     < / style>

-- class: Targets elements with a specific class
+- Class: Class selector targets elements with a specific class

   Example: to grab all the class selector we did .highlights next to get desired look we added a background-color of yellow to highlight and changed the font weight to bold.